evkx/evkx.github.io/content/models/ford/mustang_mach-e/Mustang_Mach-E_Standard_Range_RWD/_index.md

 The battery has a gross capacity of 75,7kWh and a net capacity of 70kWh, meaning you have a 5,7kWh buffer for protection.
 (7,5%).
 The Lithium-Ion battery uses [NMC technology.](../../../../technology/battery/cellchemistry/#lithium-nickel-manganese-cobalt-oxides-nmc)

  The [WLTP range](../../../../guides/understandingrange/wltp) is 440 km (273 mi).
-The consumption is 15,9kWh/100km for the WLTP standard test.
+The consumption is 15.9kWh/100km for the WLTP standard test.
 For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.

 The maximum DC charging speed is 150kW.
 A full charge from 0 - 100% would take 117 minutes, while a more common scenario of 10-80% would take 34 minutes.
-If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 4% to 46%, resulting in an actual charge speed, including time loss on 80kW.
+If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 4% to 46%, resulting in an actual charge speed, including time loss, of 80kW.
 Each charge session would take 22 minutes and 3 seconds.

-For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 22kWh/100km, 1000km will take 10 hours and 12 minutes to drive.
+For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 22kWh/100km, 1000km will take 10 hours and 12 minutes.
 This trip will require five charge session(s) charging from 4% to 47%.
 The total time lost for charging up the battery will be 113 minutes.

 ### Onboard charger